 - Generating new data by collecting and scraping web pages (import and export data from numerous sources).

 - Work with APIs and have basic knowledge of functional programming.

 - Have strong practical data science skills and effective data visualization skills.

 - Discuss ethical challenges related to the use of different types of data.

-- Discuss how statistical techniques for predicting and classification (known as statistical learning) relate to existing empirical tools within economics such as causal inference and regression.
+- Discuss how prediction tools relate to existing empirical tools within economics such as causal inference and regression.

 A comprehensive reading list as well as detailed information about the course will be available on the course website soon.
 For last year’s reading list see: